 Nonetheless, your child may be distressed and hungry.
 We expect there to be some blood around the face, from the nose or mouth but this is entirely normal and nothing to be concerned about.
 Occasionally a tube will have been placed into one nostril to help with breathing.

 When will my child have something to eat and drink?

-We are happy for your child to have something to eat and drink as soon as he or she is awake after the anaesthetic.
+We are happy for your child to have something to eat and drink as soon as they are awake after the anaesthetic.
 The first few times may be difficult, partly because the lip is numb from the operation and also because of the bite block.
-More information about food and drink is in the later section When you get home.

 What happens afterwards?

-When your child has returned to the ward, fluid and puree food may be offered as soon as he or she is awake.
+When your child has returned to the ward, fluid and puree food may be offered as soon as they are awake.
 If your child is reluctant to drink it may be necessary to give extra fluid through the drip.
-The drip will be removed once he or she is drinking well again.
+The drip will be removed once they are drinking well again.
 It is important to give your child water after eating and drinking to keep the wound clean.